 Event Hubs Capture permits automatic capturing of the data published by the Event Hubs and conserve it either in Blob Storage account or in an Azure Data Lake Service account.
 Capture can be enabled right from the Azure portal by defining the size and time interval to perform the capture action.
 By using the event hub capture the desired storage account or container to store the captured data can be specified.
 Event Hub capture reduces the complexity of loading the data and allows to focus on data processing.

-Event Hub splits up the streaming data into partitions in which the consumer or receiver will be restricted only to a specific subset or partition of the data.
+Azure Event Hub splits up the streaming data into partitions in which the consumer or receiver will be restricted only to a specific subset or partition of the data.
 The storage and retrieval of the data are different using the partitions, unlike Service Bus queues and topics.
 In Service Bus queues and topics each consumer reads from the single queue lane.
 It is modelled based on “Competing Consumer” pattern where the single queue lane method will end up in scale limits.
-In contrast to the Service bus modelling, Event Hubs is based on the “Partitioned Consumer” pattern where multiple lanes are assigned which boosts up the scaling.
+In contrast to the Service bus modelling, Azure Event Hubs is based on the “Partitioned Consumer” pattern where multiple lanes are assigned which boosts up the scaling.

-Another added advantage in Event Hub is, the data in the partition stays even after it is read by the consumer, whereas in Service Bus queues the message is removed once it is been read.
+Another added advantage in Azure Event Hub is, the data in the partition stays even after it is read by the consumer, whereas in Service Bus queues the message is removed once it is been read.
 The events in the partition cannot be removed manually it gets automatically deleted after the specified period expires.

 Shared Access Signature in a namespace is considered as an access token to grant limited access to the namespace.
 The access is purely based on the authorization rules, which are configured either on namespace or an entity.
 The authorization policy supports the following activities,

-The W’s section emphasizes on three pillar actions “Why, When and Where” Event Hubs comes into play.
+The W’s section emphasizes on three pillar actions “Why, When and Where” Azure Event Hubs comes into play.

 These 3 W’s will incorporate the need for an event hub and its necessity in any business application.
 It is a compilation of the characteristics /properties of an Azure Event Hub.